 If you would like to spend some of your time volunteering, Sayulita Animals is a rescue group that I got to know a little about while I was there.
 Through donations, they offer spay/neuter clinics and provide foster homes for dogs waiting to be adopted.
 Check their website for opportunities to volunteer, foster or adopt.

-Money: One thing I cannot stress enough is to change your money before you get there!
+TIP: One thing I cannot stress enough is to change your money before you get there!
 Cash is king in Sayulita and don’t plan on paying with dollars.
 The evening I arrived the cajas de cambio or change houses had closed and the ATM’s ran out of money.
 I’m assuming because it was Valentine’s Day and it was crowded.
 I had limited funds since I had been traveling and just thought I would exchange money when I got there.
 Lack of cash normally wouldn’t have been a problem except Sayulita is small and a lot of the restaurants just don’t accept credit cards.
 Even when the cajas opened the next day I got a bad exchange rate.
 So change your money before you go and carry what cash you think you will need.
 Don’t carry all your cash around with you at once or in one place.
 Spread it around among your belongings.

 I also found that in a lot of the smaller towns in Mexico, even if they do accept credit cards, they don’t allow you to leave a tip on the card.
 This means you will need to have change and smaller bills.
 When you are at the bank or a store, just ask for small change or moneda.
 Keeping some small bills and change on hand is just good practice anyway because you never know when you might need it for a bathroom or to get into somewhere, like a bus station.
 Ask me how I know.
 That’s another story for another day.

+It takes a little effort to get there but it’s definitely worth it.
 I hope you get to go to Sayulita and I hope you enjoy it as much as did.

 Sharing is caring.
 If you like this article please pin it here.